aspose-pdf/Aspose.PDF-for-.NET/Docs/developer-guide/working-with-aspose-pdf/working-with-forms/get-and-set-form-field/_index.md

 ---

 ## **Get Values from all the Fields of PDF Document**
-To get values from all the fields IN a PDF document, you need to navigate through all the form fields and then get the value using the Value property.
+To get values from all the fields in a PDF document, you need to navigate through all the form fields and then get the value using the Value property.
 Get each field from the Form collection, in the base field type called Field and access its Value property.

 The following code snippets show how to get the values of all the fields from a PDF document.